-Have you ever been in a job interview and been asked, “What is your biggest weakness?,” and been completely unprepared with the response?
-You are not alone.
-There is a right way to reply to this question, and I’m here to give you some pointers.
-First of all, let me share how not to answer this question.
+Have you ever been completely blindsided by the question, “What is your biggest weakness?” in a job interview?
+You’re not alone.
+But don’t worry because next time you’ll be ready.
+There is a right way to reply to this question and I’m here to give you some pointers.

 The Wrong Way to Answer this Question